mindsandthings/Obsidian_Repo/1. Projects/Kraken/Kraken revision notes Sep 2022.md

 are En's family musicians and water dwellers?

+Aimee would have the translation spell, meaning she'd hear the butterflies and later hear what Chrys is saying to Bellflower.

 ## Favor debt
 ~~should blood play a role in the favor tokens? yes